 10. Tangible Metrics

 Tangible metrics, such as increased productivity, reduced costs, and enhanced team coordination, are quantifiable outcomes that can be used to measure the success of a coaching engagement.
 These metrics can help track progress, measure outcomes, and assess the impact of the coaching program on the individual and the organization as a whole.
+By establishing clear, measurable goals and monitoring progress toward these goals, you can ensure a successful coaching engagement and maximize the return on investment.

 11. Regular Progress Reviews